bkeroack/elita/doc/install.rst

        }

    Just be sure that if you change the permissions on 'admin' (or delete it) that you have a different user with full permissions, otherwise you could be locked out of your installation.
+You'll then have to manually hack in a new user object into MongoDB.

 Configuration Files
 -------------------